alovajs/alova/README.md

   onSuccess
 } = useRequest(createTodoPoster);
 onSuccess(() => {
-  // 设置为静默提交后，onSuccess将会立即被调用，并且回调函数的第一个参数为undefined
-  // 而onError将永远不会被调用
-  // 立即将新todo项添加到列表中
+  // After silent submission, onSuccess will be called immediately, and the first parameter of the callback function is undefined
+  // and onError will never be called
-  updateState(todoListGetter, todoList => [...todoList, newTodo]);
+  // Immediately add the new todo item to the list updateState(todoListGetter, todoList => [...todoList, newTodo]);
 });

-// 点击创建按钮触发此函数
-const handleSubmit = () => {
+// Click the create button to trigger this function const handleSubmit = () => {
   send({
     title: 'test todo',